daos-stack/daos/docs/admin/troubleshooting.md

 1. Verify that the `mgmt_svc_replicas` host is accessible and the port is not used.
 1. Check the `provider` entry.
 See the "Network Scan and Configuration" section of the admin guide for determining the right provider to use.
 1. Check `fabric_iface` in `engines`.
 They should be available and enabled.
-1. Check that `socket_dir` is writable by the daos_server.
+1. Check that `socket_dir` is writable by the daos\_server.

 ### Errors creating a Pool

 1. Check which engine rank you want to create a pool in with `dmg system query --verbose` and verify their State is Joined.
 1. `DER_NOSPACE(-1007)` appears: Check the size of the NVMe and PMem.
 Next, check the size of the existing pool.
    Then check that this new pool being created will fit into the remaining disk space.

 ### Problems creating a container

 1. Check that the path to daos is your intended binary.
 It's usually `/usr/bin/daos`.
 1. When the server configuration is changed, it's necessary to restart the agent.
 1. `DER_UNREACH(-1006)`: Check the socket ID consistency between PMem and NVMe.
-First, determine which socket you're using with `daos_server network scan -p all`. e.g., if the interface you're using in the engine section is eth0, find which NUMA Socket it belongs to.
-Next, determine the disks you can use with this socket by calling `daos_server nvme scan` or `dmg storage scan`. e.g., if eth0 belongs to NUMA Socket 0, use only the disks with 0 in the Socket ID column.
+   First, determine which socket you're using with `daos_server network scan -p all`.
+   For example, if the interface you're using in the engine section is eth0, find which NUMA Socket it belongs to.
+Next, determine the disks you can use with this socket by calling `daos_server nvme scan` or `dmg storage scan`.
+   For example, if eth0 belongs to NUMA Socket 0, use only the disks with 0 in the Socket ID column.
 1. Check the interface used in the server config (`fabric_iface`) also exists in the client and can communicate with the server.
 1. Check the `access_points` of the agent config points to the correct server hosts.
 1. Call `daos pool query` and check that the pool exists and has free space.

 ### Applications run slow

 Verify if you're using Infiniband for `fabric_iface`: in the server config.
 The IO will be significantly slower with Ethernet.

 ## Common Errors and Workarounds

-### Use dmg command without daos_server_helper privilege
+### Use dmg command without privilege

 ```
 # Error message or timeout after dmg system query
 $ dmg system query